Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 Hiking shorts are great in the summer when it finally arrives.
 You’ll likely regret not packing a pair if you visit Banff in the peak summer months.
 We love shorts for low-elevation hikes, walking around town, or relaxing by the lake.

 If you plan to tackle more challenging hikes or scrambles, wear pants.
-On warm days hikes at high elevations can still be frigid.
+Even on warm days, hikes at high elevations can still be frigid.
 That being said, every hiker knows their body best and should be able to assess their clothing needs.

 Swimsuit